monarch-initiative/monarch-ui-new/README.md

 Keep configuration files as minimal as possible and conform to third-party-maintained presets.
 For example, avoid overriding default eslint rules as much as possible.

+Keep long lists, such as those in `/global`, sorted alphabetically for consistency and ease of lookup and comparison.
+Tip: use VS Code extension "Sort Lines".